-Thanks for listening to my activism history.
+Thanks for listening to this sampling of my activism history.
 I am not insinuating that these issues are the “best” ones but simply the ones that have most touched my heart.

 “Learn to do right; seek justice.
 Defend the oppressed.
 Take up the cause of the fatherless; plead the case of the widow.”
 Isaiah 1:17

 “Speak up for those who cannot speak for themselves,

 for the rights of all who are destitute.